scope-lab/pyest/docs/examples.rst

 Examples
 ========

-This section provides examples of using pyest for various applications.
+This section provides examples of using PyEst for various applications.

 Splitting and Plotting PyEst GMMs
 ---------------------------------------------------------------------